stephendickens1/ruby-foundations/README.md

 ## Structure

 There are 3 chapters to work through.
 The first chapter introduces a range of new concepts and which are built upon, and added to, as you progress through the other chapters.
-This process of introducing something and then revisiting it later on is called "spiralling" – you can read about it [here](./pills/spiralling.md), if you're curious.
+This process of introducing something and then revisiting it later on is called _spiralling_.

 As you progress you'll be given challenges at several points, which you must complete before moving on.
 There are two types of challenge - _drills_ and _programs_.